indyjo/bitwrk/README.md

         go build
         # Port 8082 needs to be reachable for selling to work
         ./bitwrk-client -extport 8082

   Now navigate your web browser to http://localhost:8081/ and keep it open.
-  You should see BitWrk's user interface, your account number (which has been randomly chosen) and your current balance of **BTC 1**.
+  You should see  your account number (which has been randomly chosen) and your current balance of **BTC 1**.
-- **Step 3:** Download the sample application, compile and start it: https://github.com/indyjo/rays/archive/master.zip cd rays-master cd gorays go build
+- **Step 3:** Download the sample application, compile and start it: https://github.com/indyjo/rays/archive/master.zip

+        cd rays-master
+        cd gorays
+        go build